Michael Hutchence: Personal life

 In the mid-1990s, Hutchence became romantically involved with British television presenter Paula Yates.
 They met in 1985, during an interview for the British TV program The Tube.
 Yates interviewed him again in 1994 for her Big Breakfast show, and their affair was soon uncovered by the British press.
 At the time, Yates was married to the Boomtown Rats singer and Live Aid organiser Bob Geldof.
 Media scrutiny was intense, and Hutchence assaulted a photographer who had followed them.
 Yates's separation from Geldof in February 1995 sparked a public and at times bitter custody battle over their daughters.
 Yates and Geldof divorced in May 1996.

 On 22 July 1996, Yates gave birth to her daughter with Hutchence, Heavenly Hiraani Tiger Lily Hutchence, who was born in the bathroom of their London home while Hutchence helped with the delivery.
-In September 1996, Yates and Hutchence made headlines when they were arrested for suspicion of drug possession after the family nanny reportedly found a small amount of opium in a shoebox underneath their bed.
+In September 1996, Yates and Hutchence made headlines when they were arrested on suspicion of drug possession after the family nanny reportedly found a small amount of opium in a shoebox underneath their bed.
 The case was dropped due to lack of evidence.
 Yates died on 17 September 2000 of an accidental heroin overdose; she was discovered in the presence of her and Hutchence's then four-year-old daughter.
 Soon after Yates's death, Geldof assumed foster custody of their daughter so that she could be brought up with her three older half-sisters, Fifi, Peaches and Pixie.
 In 2007, their daughter was adopted by Geldof, who legally changed her surname, despite opposition from Hutchence's mother and sister.
 Her full legal name became Heavenly Hiraani Tiger Lily Hutchence-Geldof.

+Hutchence met singer Nick Cave in 1984.
+He had been a fan of Cave's group The Birthday Party and observed the earliest versions of the group that developed into Nick Cave and the Bad Seeds.
+Though initially casually acquainted, the friendship between Hutchence and Cave grew much closer by the early 1990s when they both lived in London and briefly co-owned a small bistro.